29 Jun 2024 — 25 Aug 2024

 The artistic practice of Maartje Korstanje (Goes, 1982) is driven by a strong awareness of the finiteness of life and her engagement with this awareness.
 Korstanje’ s work focuses on the tension between growth and decay, both in the natural world and in the artificial, but mainly in the borderland where the two worlds meet.
 Intuition and imagination are significant motivators in this creative body of work.
 Although Korstanje works with a variety of materials, cardboard is a fixed base which she constantly seeks to re-explore.
 Korstanje studied at the Academy for Art and Design St. Joost (Breda) and the Sandberg Institute (Amsterdam).
 She was one of the winners of the Prix de Rome in 2007 and was nominated for the Volkskrant Visual Arts Prize in 2014.
 She also participated in several residency programs and her work has been presented at Kunstmuseum Den Haag, ISCP New York and Gyeonggi Museum of Contemporary Ceramic Art in Korea, among others.

-Marijn van Kreij (Middelrode, 1978) is a visual artist and teacher.
-His recent work includes drawings, paintings, collages and mobiles which he brings together in carefully composed exhibitions.
-In his work he combines art historical references with illustrations from children books, food packaging or found poetry.
+Marijn van Kreij (Middelrode, 1978) makes drawings, collages and mobiles which he brings together in carefully composed exhibitions.
+In his work he combines art-historical references with illustrations from children’s books, food packaging or found lines of poetry.
 The reuse of image and language, working with repetition, and a focus on the act of drawing and painting itself are at the core of his multifaceted practice.
-In the summer of 2018, his work was featured in the solo exhibition Nude in the Studio at Marres.
-Van Kreij teaches at the Gerrit Rietveld Academy and collaborates with other makers from the art and theater world within the collective it is part of an ensemble.
+In 2024, his solo exhibition How to Look at a Spiral, will be on view at De Pont, Tilburg.
+Marijn van Kreij teaches at the Gerrit Rietveld Academy and collaborates with other artists in the field of art, theatre and music within the collective it is part of an ensemble.

 Birthe Leemeijer (Amsterdam, 1972) lives in Heemstede.
 She studied at the Rietveld Academy and the Sandberg Institute and furthermore completed a training in horticulture.
 For her, working in open space is the ideal condition to question the meaning of art and its place in the world.
 In order to realize this, she enters into collaboration with different parties and stakeholders who help give the project content and form.
 The presence or absence of other life forms (plants, animals) and the value we ascribe to them plays an increasingly important role therein.
 Works that Leemeijer has realized include a Reserve for Loneliness in Almere, the IJsfontein in Dokkum, and L’Essence de Mastenbroek.
 The latter is a perfume, the result of a search for the essence of the polder Mastenbroek.
 The scent, a liquid landscape, finds its way to all kinds of exhibitions around the world through a secret pipe system, such as an installation in the Dutch pavilion at the World Expo in Dubai in 2021 and soon in the Museum Krona in Uden.
 In 1996, was awarded the Prix de Rome prize for Art in Public Space.